relf/pyDOE3/docs/installation.md

     pip install --upgrade --user pyDOE3 # (1)!
     ```

-    1. If you have both Python 2 and Python 3 installed, you may need to use `pip3` instead of `pip` to ensure you're installing the package for Python 3.
-This is much common on GNU/Linux systems.
+    1. You may need to use `pip3` instead of `pip` depending on your python installation.

 === "Installation in virtual environment"